MSDEVMTL/GlobalAzureBootcamp-2019/Lab6/README.md

 # Lab 6 - Serverless - Azure Function

+> # STILL IN PROGRESS
+> Need to validate that the azure pipeline is working

 ## Goal

 Create an Azure Functions (blob trigger) to process all new images into a blob storage.
 The Function will use the Vision API to keep only the dogs pictures.